Beyond-adiabatic Quantum Admittance of a Semiconductor Quantum Dot at High Frequencies: Rethinking Reflectometry as Polaron Dynamics: Reflectometry Lineshapes in Different Regimes

 where

 In usual experimental settings, we have that $\hbar \kappa \ll g \ll \hbar \omega \sim h \Gamma$.
 Therefore, we could approximate

 which allows us to sum the infinite series as

-which shows how the main effect of PLB is a superlinear LB and the consequent reduction in the SEB signal.
+which shows how the main effect of PLB is a super-linear LB and the consequent reduction in the SEB signal.

 We capture this effect in Fig.~\ref{fig:fig6_PLB}, which shows a comparison of the PB fan with $\gamma =0$ (Fig.~\ref{fig:fig6_PLB}a) and with $\gamma =0.2\cdot 10^{-2} \Gamma$ (Fig.~\ref{fig:fig6_PLB}b).
 Perhaps counterintuitively, in the case of a lossy cavity (resonator), increasing the input power does not always lead to an increase in the reflectometry signal, as observed experimentally \cite{oakes_fast_PRX,oakes2022quantum,vonhorstig2023multimodule}.
 However, we shall note that in an experimental setting, the degradation of the signal because of PLB may be complemented by heating the sample and/or the resonator, which may also lower the total signal.

 We highlight the effect of PLB in Figs.~\ref{fig:fig6_PLB}c-d, where we show maximum signal and its FWHM are shown as a function of detuning amplitude for varying $\gamma$.
-For small $\gamma$, the effect of PLB only manifests at very large detuning amplitudes, where we see a superlinear broadening for increasing $\de$ and the consequent reduction in the peak height.
+For small $\gamma$, the effect of PLB only manifests at very large detuning amplitudes, where we see a super-linear broadening for increasing $\de$ and the consequent reduction in the peak height.
 Roughly, we can estimate the threshold for this change in regime as

 where PLB becomes comparable with the usual LB (which is only caused by the CR).
 As shown in Section~\ref{Power_Broad}, the onset of PB is for

 Therefore, depending on the value of $\kappa$, \eqr{eq:PLB_thr} may be reached before \eqr{eq:PB_thr}.
 Observing Fig.~\ref{fig:fig6_PLB}c, in this case, the maximum theoretical signal is never reached.
 Finally, we see that the FWHM of the peak increases as $\de^2$ (Fig.~\ref{fig:fig6_PLB}d).